xi-livecode/xi/README.md

 # Xi

-Ξ (Xi /ˈzaɪ/) is a musical pattern language inspired in Tidal and SuperCollider for building higher-level musical constructs easily.
-It's implemented on the Ruby programming language.
+Xi (pronounced /ˈzaɪ/) is a musical pattern language inspired in Tidal and SuperCollider for building higher-level musical constructs easily.
+It is implemented on the Ruby programming language.

 Xi is only a patterns library, but can talk to different backends: